Nobel Drive station

-Nobel Drive station is a San Diego Trolley station located adjacent to the La Jolla Village Square shopping center in the La Jolla Village district of San Diego, California. after the completion of the Blue Line Mid-Coast Trolley extension project.
+Nobel Drive station is a San Diego Trolley station located at the western side of the La Jolla Village Square shopping center in the La Jolla Village district of San Diego, California.
+The station is accessible from the shopping center's northern entrance at Nobel Drive.
+Service began on November 21, 2021, after the completion of the Blue Line Mid-Coast Trolley extension project.

-Nobel Drive sees Trolleys every 15 minutes in both directions for most of the day.

-From the station you can transfer to the MTS Rapid Superloop buses, Breeze route 101, and MTS route 30.